Armenian Church Youth Organization of America: History

 The Armenian Church Youth Organization of America (ACYOA), the national youth program of the Diocese of the Armenian Church of America, was created on January 12, 1946, in Providence, Rhode Island.

 World War II interrupted the activities of these local groups, many of which were simply inactive during those difficult years.
 With the termination of the war, a renewed necessity took place of reorganizing the local parish youth groups.
 Bishop Tiran Nersoyan, the newly elected Diocesan Primate, wholeheartedly took on the challenge of a problem which was causing the elders of the communities to question the future of the Armenian Church in America.
 This challenge was carried by Bishop Tiran to the American-Armenian youth.
-To all communities, he passed on the informing spark, so important to the creation and continuation of activities for this new organization.
 The culmination of all this activity and work took place at the "Constitutive Assembly" of Armenian Church youth, held in Providence, Rhode Island, on January 12, 1946.

 In 2016, the ACYOA celebrated its 70th anniversary.